Types of Magic

 Consecration

-Things once in contact remain linked; influence travels through the link.
+Things once in contact remain linked; influence travels through that continuing connection.

 Contagious Magic

-Directed harm or misfortune—ethically debated; uses symbolic or direct means.
+Directed harm or misfortune—ethically debated and worked through symbolic or direct means.

 Curse / Hex / Jinx